 Avdiivka is a small city in the Donbass region, littered with bullet holes and drones that are visible at night amidst the constant tracer fire trying to blast them away.

 The pro Russian separatist and Ukrainian lines haven't changed much in the last year here.
 It's a complete stalemate with some of the wooded fighting positions resembling World War One trench lines.
 And into that intractable position, a covert war has taken root.

 Since the start of the conflict over Crimea in 2014, Vladimir Putin deployed his unidentified "Little Green Men," the term given to the armed soldiers without official insignia who showed up in the now Kremlin-controlled peninsula.
 And it's widely believed that those kind of Russian soldiers are among the separatists in the Donbass region.

 But the clandestine activity cuts both ways.
-On a recent trip to Avdiivka, VICE News was given rare access to Ukrainian commandos fighting on the frontlines of the now two-year-old conflict.
-Bumping along Eastern Ukrainian roads in an old Brinks-styled armoured vehicle retrofitted into a bulletproof iron cage with no seat belts, I interviewed these elite soldiers earlier this summer.
+On a recent trip to Avdiivka, VICE News was given rare access to Ukrainian commandos fighting on the front lines of the now two-year-old conflict.
+Bumping along Eastern Ukrainian roads in an old Brinks-styled armored vehicle retrofitted into a bulletproof iron cage with no seat belts, I interviewed these elite soldiers earlier this summer.